pvtallulah/vue-multiple-apps/README.md

 > To answer the question on [vue forum](https://forum.vuejs.org/t/composing-multiple-apps-as-a-single-spa/12622/5)
 ## Build Setup

-You will have to builde every app you whant separated.
+You will have to build each app you want separate.
 In this project i used 3 apps as exaple.
 'app1', 'app2', 'app3'.
 ``` bash
 # install dependencies